About

 I played sports most of my life until I was about 25 and got a real job.
 Soccer was my biggest one, followed by racquetball and martial arts.

-I got bored at work and went back to get a Master’s Degree a few years ago in Information Technology specializing in Information Security.
+I got bored at work and went back to get a Master’s Degree several years ago in Information Technology specializing in Information Security.
 It took me four years.

 Then there are my cars.
 I’ve always loved my cars.
 My dad had a Porsche back in the early 70s.
 I’ve had more cars than I can shake several sticks at, and when I stopped collecting watches, I tried to collect cars.
 That’s on hold as well because I started to race cars.
 That developed into a whole series that I helped develop and ended up with me owning six race cars with more to be built.
-You can read all about that over here.
-It’s what made me realize I could do a blog.
+The site that hosted all that content is gone, I’ll have to reproduce it here some day.
+That site made me realize I could do a blog.

-I have a rescue Husky mutt, a rescue Great Pyrenees and six cats now.
+I have a rescue Husky mutt, a rescue Great Pyrenees (RIP Smoke Dog) and six five cats now.
 One is blind, she’s the youngest and the most precious.
 She’s laying on the floor of my office while I write this.
 I can say that I’ve probably never loved anything as much as this little creature.

 So when I ask myself, for the purpose of writing a blog, “what do I have to share with the world?”
 I struggle with coming up with a solid answer.
 My goal, my pursuit, is to be unique, to be different than anyone else, to walk my own path, to make up my own mind, to fight labels and challenge closed-mindedness.
 But I align myself with conservatism.
 There are many days when I just wish I was normal, like everyone else.
 Then there are days when I write something and I’m glad I’m not “normal.”